 Seller ratings are an automated extension type that showcases advertisers with high ratings.
 Google gathers seller ratings from reputable sources that aggregate business reviews.
 Showing below text ads, seller ratings help people searching on Google to find businesses that offer quality service.
 Seller ratings can help advertisers improve ad performance and earn more qualified leads.

-In essence, your company reviews are sent via a feed to Google, and your average score can appear as stars in your paid advertising if your business fulfils the criteria outlined by Google (150 reviews in a 12 month period).
+In essence, your company reviews are sent via a feed to Google, and your average score can appear as stars in your paid advertising if your business fulfils the criteria outlined by Google (100 reviews in a 12 month period per country).

 By implementing Rich Snippet coding on your webpages where you display your reviews, Google may read this data and subsequently display your review stars against your relevant listings in organic Google search results pages.